 Pushing Off The Ground Vertically

 When you are reaching your top-end speed in your sprint, you should push more vertically off the ground.
 This will allow you to drive your legs right up and through.
 If you don’t push more vertically, it will become difficult for you to achieve the turnover speed you would want.

 Many people wrongly believe that long strides make you go faster during a sprint.
 While that is important, it’s not the most important aspect to focus on when trying to improve your speed.
-Too long strides don’t allow you to create a good turnover speed as the cycle becomes too lengthy and therefore causes the turnover speed to slow and ground force to be weaker.
+Too long strides don’t allow you to create a good turnover speed as the cycle becomes too lengthy and therefore causes the turnover speed to slow and the ground force to be weaker.

 The best way forward should be to focus on both, the long strides and improving your turnover speed.
 You would not be able to generate a good horizontal force if you don’t pay heed to the turnover and instead keep making long strides during your sprint.

 When completing your turnover, you should be able to get your foot out in the front better so you are able to get more force into the ground.
 It’ll immensely improve your overall speed.
 Many athletes that I come across don’t focus on this aspect of the sprint and their turnover speed is not great because of this basic problem with how they make contact with the ground.

 To run faster read this article as well.

 Things To Avoid